humzak711/humzak711.github.io/analyzing_IranuKit.md

 # Analyzing IranuKit: A modular linux kernel rootkit

-While hanging out on the Rootkit Researchers Discord server [Rootkit Researchers](https://discord.gg/YBJGPkdK), [Matheuz](https://github.com/MatheuZSecurity) discovered an open directory containing some intriguing malware samples.
+While hanging out on the [Rootkit Researchers Discord Server](https://discord.gg/YBJGPkdK), [Matheuz](https://github.com/MatheuZSecurity) discovered an open directory containing some intriguing malware samples.
 Among these were a bootkit, two kernel modules (dropper.ko and rootkit_loader.ko), and a shared library named systemdInjector.so.